The MacBook Air, as it exists today, is in an odd position. With outdated hardware and a dated hardware design, it could use an update.

 What we want to see in MacBook Air 2018

-Naturally, this 100% lack of any truly substantial information about the forthcoming 2018 MacBook Air gives us plenty of room to draw up a wishlist.
-So, here’s what we want to see from a MacBook Air for 2018.
+While we still don’t know anything substantial about the MacBook Air 2018, we’ve created a wishlist, anyway.
+So, here’s what we want to see from the MacBook Air 2018.

 Up-to-date components all around

-This is the most basic and essential of requests, but the MacBook Air could really use a soup-to-nuts upgrade.
-From the processor to the ports and screen resolution, everything about the MacBook Air could do with updating.
+This is the most basic and essential of requests, but the MacBook Air could really use a soup to nuts upgrade.
+From the processor to the ports and screen resolution, everything about the MacBook Air could do with ample refinements.

 The traditional keyboard stays